What is EU Plant Passport?

 What should the printed plant passport look like?

 The new plant passport has a fixed layout and must be arranged per smallest trading unit, such as: pot, tray, or box.
-The information on the passport must be legible to the naked eye.
+The information on the passport must be legible.
 You can issue plant passports yourself, but you must be authorized by the relevant Government body.

 A plant passport format has been established with the following required elements: